 - Our Recovery Plans for our three primary towns (Carmarthen, Llanelli and Ammanford) were bespoke to the town and set out the impact that COVID-19 had on the town centres in terms of loss of spending, increased vacancy rates and decline in footfall.
 In developing the Plans, we worked closely with key members of the towns stakeholders.
 The Plans highlighted key issues and opportunities and provided a delivery framework of interventions specific to the individual town centres.
-It is envisaged moving forward these Plans will be owned and delivered by the stakeholders in the respective towns, supported by ourselves by helping to secure funding opportunities and contributing capital funding. - Output the second se of our 10 rural market towns.
+It is envisaged moving forward these Plans will be owned and delivered by the stakeholders in the respective towns, supported by ourselves by helping to secure funding opportunities and contributing capital funding. - Alongside the three main town centres, we delivered a programme of investment to support the growth of our 10 rural market towns.
 Bespoke plans were developed to benefit the town and surrounding areas of Cross Hands, Cwmaman, Kidwelly, Laugharne, Llandeilo, Llandovery, Llanybydder, Newcastle Emlyn, St Clears and Whitland.
-The development of the growth plans are part funded via the Welsh Government Rural Communities - Rural Development Programme 2014-2020, which is funded by the Welsh Government and the EU. - In 2021/22 we submitted 2 grant applications under the UK Government's Levelling Up Fund Programme and were successful in securing funding for the Tywi Valley Path (nearly £17m), and a collaborative bid for the Carmarthen Hwb (nearly £16m) and the Pembroke Hwb (over £4m).
+The development of the growth plans are part funded via the Welsh Government Rural Communities Rural Development Programme 2014-2020, which is funded by the Welsh Government and the EU. - In 2021/22 we submitted 2 grant applications under the UK Government's Levelling Up Fund Programme and were successful in securing funding for the Tywi Valley Path (nearly £17m), and a collaborative bid for the Carmarthen Hwb (nearly £16m) and the Pembroke Hwb (over £4m).
 The Tywi Valley Path project will provide a continuous shared use path between Llandeilo and Carmarthen.